 Boduberu in the Maldives

 Boduberu in the Maldives is the traditional music.
 Usually there is one lead singer and a band of 10 to 15 people, who sing in the chorus.
 As the song continues, the rhythm picks up and people come out of the chorus and dance to the music.
-The instruments used are 3 or 4 drums (Boduberu) made from hollowed coconut wood, which are covered on both ends with either manta ray skin or goat hide, plus a variety of other thumping / drumming instruments.
+The name refers to the instruments used, usually 3 or 4 drums made from hollowed coconut wood, which are covered on both ends with either manta ray skin or goat hide, plus a variety of other thumping / drumming instruments.
 The rhythm of the song builds until it reaches a frenzied crescendo.
-Boduberu in the Maldives is one of the most popular forms of entertainment.
+In the Maldives, it is one of the most popular forms of entertainment.

 The Maldives folk dance of Boduberu is a tribal dance probably introduced to the Maldives by sailors from the surrounding Indian Ocean area.
-Some believe that Boduberu in the Maldives started around 11th Century.as a popular alternative to court music.
+Some believe that it all started in the Maldives around 11th Century as a popular alternative to court music.
 Others believe it was brought to the Maldives in the early 19th century by African slaves.

 For your chance to enjoy Boduberu in the Maldives contact us today to book your Maldives holiday